Ingawa

-Ingawa is a Local Government Area in Katsina State, Nigeria.
-Its headquarters is in the town of Ingawa.
+Ingawa is a town and Local Government Area in Katsina State, Nigeria.

 It has an area of 892 km^{2} and a population of 169,753 at the 2006 census.
 And the current chairman of the local government is Alhaji Labaran Magaji and the Emir (Sarki) of the district is Alhaji Babangida Sule Abubakar Dambo Sarkin Fulani Dambo.

 The postal code of the area is 823.

 Geography

-The average temperature of Ingawa Local government area, which spans 892 square kilometres, is 34 degrees Celsius.
+The average temperature of Ingawa Local government area, which spans 892 square kilometres (324 square miles), is 34 degrees Celsius (93 degrees Fahrenheit).
 The local government area (LGA) of Ingawa has an average humidity level of 23% and receives 800 mm of rainfall annually.

+Climate

+Temperatures in Ingawa range from 58 °F to 101 °F all year.
+The wet season has primarily cloudy skies, whereas the dry season has less cloud cover.
+Throughout the season, Ingawa's average temperature fluctuates greatly; May is the hottest month and January is the coolest.

 History

 Ingawa became a Local Government in May, 1989.
 The chairman is the official Head of Local government.
 The inhabitants of the Local Government are predominantly Hausa and Fulani by tribe.
 Their main occupation is farming and animal rearing.

-Moreover, On vehicle license plates, Ingawa is abbreviated as NGW.
+Moreover, on vehicle license plates, Ingawa is abbreviated as NGW.

 The local government Education Authority Ingawa was established in 1989 after the creation of Ingawa Local Government out of defunct Kankia local government.